 Heise, Michael, "Equal Educational Opportunity and Constitutional Theory: Preliminary Thoughts on the Role of School Choice and the Autonomy Principle" (1998).
 Cornell Law Faculty Publications.
-Paper 687.
+687.

 Published in: The Journal of Law and Politics, vol. 14, no. 3 (Summer 1998).